 Enter your name and e-mail address below to get access to a free week of Paper-Saving Reading Homework.
 Make sure to look for an e-mail from me that asks you to confirm to get your homework.
 When you click on the confirmation link, it will take you to your download.
 I look forward to helping you simplify your homework routine!

 Finally, we come together to reread the story and share some of our ideas.
 We write the best examples of each type of figurative language in our notes.

 After Our Notes (The Next Step)

-After the interactive notebook lesson, we used the notes to apply what we’ve learned.
-Each day the reading material gets increasingly harder, but I stick with topics that my students were interested in.
+After the interactive notebook lesson, we use the notes to apply what we’ve learned.
+Each day, the reading material gets increasingly harder, but I stick with topics that my students are interested in.

 When my students check books out of our classroom library, I take notice.
 We use the most popular books to search for figurative language.
 Another way we follow up on the skills learned is by holding a weekly book club, where the topic of discussion is figurative language in the pages they read that week.